Leedehai/typst-physics/physica-manual.typ

 - positional _args_: the variable names, *optionally* followed by an order number e.g. `2`, or an order array e.g. `[2,3]`, `[k]`, `[m n, lambda+1]`.
 - named _kwargs_:
   - `d`: the differential symbol [default: `partial`].
   - `s`: the "slash" separating the numerator and denominator [default: `none`], by default it produces the normal fraction form $pdv(f, x)$.
-The most common non-defaults non-defaults are (1) `\/`, so as to create a flat form $dv(f, x, s: \/)$ that fits inline, and (2) `"large"`, so that "d/dx" operator is put in front of the (potentially very large) function expression, and the size of the parentheses are adapted to match the highest of the operator and the function expression.
+The most common non-defaults non-defaults are (1) `horizontal`, so as to create a flat form $dv(f, x, s: "horizontal")$ that fits inline, and (2) `"large"`, so that "d/dx" operator is put in front of the (potentially very large) function expression, and the size of the parentheses are adapted to match the highest of the operator and the function expression.
   - `total`: the user-specified total order.
-    - If it is absent, then (1) if the orders assigned to all variables are numeric, the total order number will be *automatically computed*; (2) if non-number symbols are present, computation will be attempted with minimum effort, and a user override with argument `total` may be necessary.
+    - If it is absent, then (1) if the orders assigned to all variables are numeric, the total order number will be *automatically computed*; (2) if non-number symbols are present, computation will be attempted with minimum effort, and a user override with argument `total` might be necessary.

 *Order assignment algorithm:*
 - If there is no order number or order array, all variables have order 1.